-The application settings dialog controls some of the behavior of qdmr.
-The dialog is divided into 4 sections: Location, Radio Programming, Call-Sign DB and Extended Features.
+The application settings dialog controls the behavior of qdmr.
+The dialog is divided into 3 sections, accessible via the tabs on the top.

 The first section concerns the location of the user.
 You may enter your Maidenhead Locator here or you may enable System location.
 The latter tries to obtain the current location from the operating system.
 This information is then used in the channel editors (see the section called “Creating Channels”) to provide auto-completion for repeaters nearby.

-The second section controls the programming of the radio and how codeplugs are assembled.
-The first option Update codeplug specifies whether a codeplug is generated from scratch or whether the codeplug currently programmed on the radio gets updated. qdmr does not implement all settings possible for all radios, consequently Update codeplug should be choses to maintain all settings of the radio that are not touched by qdmr.
+The second section specifies how codeplugs are assembled.
+The first option Update codeplug specifies whether a codeplug is generated from scratch or whether the codeplug currently programmed on the radio gets updated. qdmr does not implement all settings possible for all radios, consequently Update code plug should be chooses to maintain all settings of the radio that are not touched by qdmr.

 For some radios, the GPS and roaming functionality must be enabled explicitly.
 The Auto-enable GPS and Auto-enable roaming options can be used to automatically enable GPS or roaming.
 If selected, whenever any channel has a GPS/APRS system or a roaming zone associated with it, the GPS and/or roaming gets enabled globally.